 - Staff congratulating pupils

-- Letter / phone call/ dojo message home
+- Letter / phone call

 - Giving children stickers

-- House/Dojo points
+- Arbor/Behaviour Points

 - In class reward systems (cumulative class rewards e.g. marbles)

 - Whole class rewards

 - 'Star of the Week' awards based on demonstrating behaviours for effective learning

 - Head Teacher's award.

 - House celebration events

 We believe that children achieve best when there is a partnership between home and school and this applies particularly to behaviour.
 We expect parents to support the school in maintaining good discipline, which in turn ensures good learning, by undertaking a home/school agreement as written evidence that they agree.
 We aim to work with parents and keep them informed at each stage of the policy.

 Good discipline is the shared responsibility of all staff.
 We know that if we expect the children to behave well, the adults in the school must model good behaviour themselves.

-At St Thomas More CVA our aim is to create an environment in which children take responsibility for their actions and behaviour and develop self-regulation strategies.
-We employ a visual display to support children's understanding of their current level of behaviour.
-Staff will recognise and celebrate those children that are making good choices in relation to their learning by moving them up the visual display.
+At St Thomas More CVA our aim is to create an environment in which children take responsibility for their actions and behaviour and develop self-regulation strategies